Welcome, Global Travelers!

 - Passport Upload:

-All accepted students must upload a copy of their passport to their online application.
+All accepted students must upload a copy of their passport to their online application no later than January 1st.
 If you do not have a passport, please apply for one as soon as possible.
 You can find more information about applying for a passport here.
 Your passport should be valid for at least six months after you return.
 Make sure the “Name as it Appears in your Passport” section of your application is accurate and that the passport number and expiration date sections are complete.

 - Physician's Form:

 Please upload the Learning Abroad Physician's Form to your application or submit to the Office of International Students & Global Programs by February 1st (215 N. Third Street, Suite 112).
-Rutgers Student Health Services or your personal physician can complete this form.
-Check with the travel health expert in Student Health Services or your physician to see if any immunizations or vaccinations are required.
+The Rutgers Student Wellness Center (2nd floor of the Camden Campus Center) can help you complete this form.
+Check with the travel health expert in the Student Wellness Center to see if any immunizations or vaccinations are required.
 The form can be downloaded from your online application.

 Most Learning Abroad travelers will not need a visa to travel abroad.
 However, some countries, like Brazil, require U.S. citizens to apply for a tourist visa.
 Moreover, many international students or non-U.S. citizens will need a visa to travel to other countries.
 Please contact the Office of International Students & Global Programs immediately for more information.
 Note: It is the student's responsibility to research and apply for a visa.
 If you hold a U.S. permanent residency card, bring this with you when you travel.